upstash/qstash-js/examples/workflow/solidjs/README.md

 # QStash Workflow Solid.js Example

 This project has some routes showcasing how QStash Workflow can be used in a Solid.js project.
+You can learn more in [Workflow documentation for Solid.js](https://upstash.com/docs/qstash/workflow/quickstarts/solidjs).

 Under the `src/routes` directory, you will find 7 files. `index.tsx` is the landing page.
 Rest except the `-call-qstash` are the routes corresponding to a workflow API.